 - 1. Participate in ICG (Monthly) - 2.
-Monitor relevant federal and state legislation and regulations (As needed) - 3.
-Implement state mandated GHG requirements (As needed) - 4.
-Conformity determination for the FY2024-2027 TIP (3rd Quarter 2023) - 5.
-Conformity determination for the 2050 RTP (4th Quarter 2023)
+Participate in State Interagency Consultation Team and Modeling Work Group (As determined) - 3.
+Monitor relevant federal and state legislation and regulations (As needed) - 4.
+Conformity determination and GHG Transportation Report for the FY2024-2027 TIP (3rd Quarter 2023) - 5.
+Conformity determination and GHG Transportation Report for the 2050 RTP (4th Quarter 2023)